Somali National Army: 1960s

-Following its formation, the SNA was equipped with primarily British and Italian equipment from the two former Somalilands, dating from World War II.
-In 1962 it was noted that the SNA possessed a total of five tanks, all of which were Comet tanks.
+Most of the SNA's weaponry was World War II in origin.
+The Soviet Union, Egypt, the United Kingdom and Italy were the primary sources of military equipment during the army's early years.
+By 1962 the SNA possessed a total of five tanks, all of which were the British made Comet.
 Other vehicles included six Ferret armoured car and eighteen Universal Carriers.